What Is a C-Section?

 But you may feel the doctors pushing or pulling on your middle section as they work to remove your baby from your uterus.
 You may feel nothing, or it may feel like pressure, but it shouldn’t hurt.

 Sometimes, babies that are born by C-section have trouble breathing and need help from doctors.
-If this is the case, you should be able to hold your baby after a doctor decides that she’s healthy and stable.
+If this is the case, you should be able to hold your baby after a doctor decides that they're healthy and stable.

 After your baby is born, your doctor will remove your placenta and stitch you up.
 The entire procedure should take only about 45 minutes to an hour.